During council home upgrades

 - The contractor will employ a Tenant Liaison Officer (TLO) to assist with the upgrade process

-- Our assistance package will offer extra support to tenants in greatest need, helping you to clear cupboards, pack, unpack and a ‘Handy Person’ service to help get your home straight again, COVID-19 restrictions may mean that an Assistance Package cannot be offered if the contractor’s risk assessment does not permit this or if the cost of offering a Package becomes too high - each Assistance Package will be assessed individually, and a final decision taken once all the details of the particular case are known
+- Our assistance package will offer extra support to tenants in greatest need, helping you to clear cupboards, pack, unpack and a ‘Handy Person’ service to help get your home straight again - each assistance package will be assessed individually, and a final decision taken once all the details of the particular case are known

 - If you are not approved for the Assistance Package and you are having upgrade works carried out or your home is being rewired, the contractor can still offer you free packing boxes to help you pack up before the work starts